 - Interest paid on home loan taken from the employer, friend or private lender is also eligible for tax deduction under section 24 of the IT act provided a certificate should be obtained from the lender on this effect.
 However, the principal repayment of such a loan is not eligible for deduction under Sec 80C.

 - A deduction of Rs.25, 000 can be claimed as deduction under sec 80D for insurance of self, spouse and dependent children.
 An additional deduction for insurance of parents is available to the extent of Rs.25, 000 if parents are less than 60 years of age or Rs.50, 000/- if parents are more than 60 years old.
 In case, a taxpayer’s age and parents age is 60 years or above, the maximum deduction available under this section is to the extent of Rs.100000/- (Rs.50000+Rs.50000=100000)

-- The amount spent on preventive health check-up (maximum of Rs.5000/-.) is subsumed under the above limit under sec 80D.
-Payment for preventive health check-up (measures taken for disease prevention, as opposed to disease treatment like master check -up etc.), however, can be made in cash.
+- The amount spent on preventive health check-up (maximum of Rs.5000/-.) is subsumed under the sec 80D limit.
+Payment for preventive health check-up (measures taken for disease prevention, as opposed to disease treatment like a master check -up, etc.), however, can be made in cash.

 - Tax rebate allowed on medical treatment expenditure for treatment of specified diseases like malignant cancer, or AIDS for self and dependents, the deduction allowed up to Rs.40000/-under section 80DDB

 - From FY 2018-’19 onwards increase in deduction limit for medical expenditure for certain critical illnesses like malignant cancer, or AIDS increased to Rs.1 lakh for all senior citizens of above 60 years under section 80 DDB.

 - House rent exemption is limited to the lowest among the following.